RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

 # Mainboard

-The mainboard is Assy 250422 / PCB No. 251830 Rev A, also marked "MDK 511HB".
+The mainboard is Assy 250422 / PCB No. 251830 Rev A, also marked "R-7HB".
 Below are some pictures of the mainboard before refurbishment.

 <p align="center">
     <img src="Images/Main_02.jpeg" alt="Description" width="1000">